Having a daughter…I never thought it would stir up so many things inside me and that it would lead to such a strong questioning.

 At that moment I felt a wave of panic and a lot of anxiety: how were we going to succeed in educating our daughter far from the clichés and the pressure that we feel as women?

-“Put on makeup, you look more beautiful”
+“Put on makeup, you’re more beautiful”

 “Sweet and discreet girls are super sexy, boys like them more.
 Stop laughing like that.”

-I was afraid of doing wrong and I put a lot of pressure on myself…
+I was afraid of doing wrong and I put a lot of pressure on myself….

-Who said all pregnancies are idyllic?
+Who said all pregnancies were idyllic?

 “Later you will wear makeup like mom”